weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 (Total Elapsed Time: 1.832s, using Z3)
 ```

-These two properties state that for a fixed, dummy CIPHk and S of
+These two properties state that for a fixed, dummy CIPH<sub>K</sub> and S of
 length 3 semiblocks, `WStep` and `WStep'` are inverses and `W` and
 `W'` are inverses.
 Here are the definitions of these properties: